MCPI-Revival/Hodgepodge/README.md

 Run `make`, after running latest (and I mean latest, not latest release, absolute [latest build](https://gitea.thebrokenrail.com/minecraft-pi-reborn/minecraft-pi-reborn/actions)), you don't actually have to run it using `--copy-sdk` works fine as well.
 Using the Flatpak's symbols isn't supported because it is too slow to update, but if you insist just change all `~` to `~/.var/app/com.thebrokenrail.MCPIReborn/` in the makefile.

+If for some weird reason you like CMake, the cmake file for it was provided by the wonderful @TheBrokenRail, it can be used by running `make cmake` and the build will be in `cmake/libredstone.so`.

 ## Contributing

 ### Assets